 1. I drink a lot because I’m daring

 Bullshit.
-You drink because you’re a coward.
-Life in its full intensity overwhelms the shit out of you, so you impair your brain.
-Wow!
-Ain’t you awesome, swallowing and shit!
-I’m so impressed!
-The truth is that deep down you have no clue how to live or what the hell you’re doing, but you pretend to have it all down until you just can’t stand the façade any more.
+We drink because we’re scared.
+Life in its full intensity overwhelms the shit out of us, so we impair our brains to dilute it.
+That’s daring?
+Swallowing is bold?
+The truth is that deep down we have no clue how to live or what the hell we’re doing, but we pretend to have it all down until we just can’t stand the façade any more.
 Getting fucked up is way less scary than looking inward.

 2. Drinking helps me live life to the fullest

 Totally!
-No way do you do the same 3 predictable things every frickin’ time you’re bombed: Talk louder and sloppier, emote with a toddler’s self-insight, and decide stupid shit is a great idea.
-This isn’t living large!
-It’s crap any dipshit can do.
-Living life to the fullest takes love — enough love to dedicate yourself to something bigger than you.
-BTW, I don’t mean some drooly-ass “I fuckin’ love you, man!” sham.
-I mean suiting up and showing up because something fucking matters to you.
+No way do we do the same 3 predictable things every frickin’ time we’re bombed: Talk sloppier, emote with a toddler’s self-insight, and decide stupid shit is a great idea.
+This is crap any dipshit can do.
+Living life to the fullest takes love — enough love to dedicate ourselves to something bigger than self.

 3. I’m more fun when I drink

 Those with good humor and a zest for life are fun clear-headed.
 Those who lack both imagine they’re fun drunk.
 Fun for others?
 Ask ’em.
-The sad thing is, if you’ve got to grease your brain with dopamine to lower your inhibitions, chances you’re battling an inner voice that constantly announces you suck.
-Until you find the courage to get vulnerable, to risk exposing your fears and weaknesses to trusted others, you’ll never know what it’s like to feel loved for your real self.
-Plus, you’ll need constantly more booze to muffle that “you suck” voice — until it gets through dry or drunk.
+The sad thing is, if we’ve got to grease our brains with dopamine to lower our inhibitions, chances are we’re battling an inner voice that constantly announces we suck.
+Until we find the courage to get vulnerable, to risk exposing our fears and weaknesses to trusted others, we’ll never know what it’s like to feel loved for our true nature.

 4. I choose to drink — it’s not a compulsion

-Of course you do!
+Of course we do!
 Just, uh… kind of always and, um… soon after deciding NOT to.
-But, shit, you just changed your mind — right?
+But, shit, we just changed our minds — right?
 Wank on, my friend.
 As Gabor Maté has explained, addiction bypasses the decision-making part of the brain (frontal lobe) by exploiting the “pre-approved idea” feature that governs reflexes.
-As sure as you’ll put up your hands to deflect a ball, you’ll “decide” a drink is — hey, y’know what? — a great idea!
-You’ll do it again, and again, and again, and… because your brain is alcoholism’s bitch!
+As sure as we’ll put up our hands to deflect a ball, we’ll “decide” a drink is — hey, y’know what? — a great idea!
+The brain is alcoholism’s bitch!

 5. Drinking doesn’t fuck up my brain/body